Dee Bradley Baker

 Dee Bradley Baker (born August 31, 1962) is an American voice actor.
-Much of Baker's work features vocalizations of animals and monsters.
-Baker's roles include animated series such as SpongeBob SquarePants, Avatar: The Last Airbender, Codename: Kids Next Door, Gravity Falls, Steven Universe, Phineas and Ferb, Ben 10, The Legend of Korra, The 7D, and American Dad!
+Much of his work has consisted of vocalizations of animals and monsters.
+Baker's roles include animated series such as Adventure Time, American Dad!, Avatar: The Last Airbender, Ben 10, Codename: Kids Next Door, The Fairly OddParents, Gravity Falls, Handy Manny, Jungle Junction, Miles from Tomorrowland, Milo Murphy's Law, Muppet Babies, My Friends Tigger & Pooh, Phineas and Ferb, SpongeBob SquarePants, Steven Universe, The 7D, and The Legend of Korra.
 His voice work in live-action series includes Legends of the Hidden Temple and Shop 'til You Drop, as well as films such as Space Jam and The Boxtrolls.

-Baker has also voiced characters in video games such as Halo, Gears of War, Viewtiful Joe, Spore, Destiny, and Overwatch.
-He is especially known for his work on various Star Wars television series, mainly as the voice of Captain Rex and other clone troopers in Star Wars: The Clone Wars, Star Wars: The Bad Batch, and Star Wars: Rebels.
+Baker is especially known for his work on various Star Wars television series, mainly as the voice of Captain Rex and other clone troopers in Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars: The Bad Batch.
+He has also voiced characters in video games including Halo, Gears of War, Viewtiful Joe, Destiny, Overwatch, and Portal 2.

 Early life

-Baker was born in Bloomington, Indiana, on August 31, 1962, He grew up in Greeley, Colorado.
+Baker was born in Bloomington, Indiana, on August 31, 1962, to Nancy Ann (née McCaslin; 1935–2007) and Edwin Dee "Buddy" Baker (1932–2023), and grew up in Greeley, Colorado.
+He has one sister and one brother.
 He started performing at the age of nine and steadily worked in musicals, operas, plays, and stand-up comedy.
 As a child, he was a fan of Star Trek, Star Wars, Planet of the Apes, and the music of Frank Zappa; he also had an interest in insects, arthropods, and dinosaurs.
 He graduated from University High School in 1981 and received a Boettcher Scholarship.

 Baker attended Colorado College in Colorado Springs, Colorado, where he studied philosophy, biology, fine arts, and German, the last of which he studied overseas for a year at the University of Göttingen.
 He was involved in local theater productions and singing groups.
 After graduating with a BA in philosophy in 1986, he was involved in many community theater projects, including a sketch comedy movie that aired on local public television.